hphelion/documentation/moonshot/manage.troubleshooting.md

 <ul>
 <li>/var/log/skyline/skyline.log</li>
 <li>/var/log/apollo/apollo.log</li></ul>
-If this is because the X-Auth token expired, then sign out and log in again to Skyline to renew the token.</td></tr>
+If this is because the X-Auth token expired, then sign out and log in again to the Administration Dashboard to renew the token.</td></tr>
 </table>

 #### Moonshot chassis discovery takes a long time or sometimes fails